DAGWorks-Inc/burr/examples/typed-state/README.md

 ## Typed state for streaming actions

-This code for this is in [application.py](application.py).
+The code for this is in [application.py](application.py).

-For streaming actions, not only do we have to type the input/output state, but we can also type the intermediate result.
+For streaming actions, not only can we type the input/output state, but we can also type the intermediate result.

 In this case, we just use the `SocialMediaPost` as we did in the application state.
 Instructor will be streaming that in as it gets created.